 For that matter, why should parties and, if any, their lawyers, be required to make a personal appearance for a default hearing?
 Wis.
 Stats. §767.235(1) requires that “…all hearings and trials to determine whether judgment shall be granted…shall be before the court.”
 During this crisis, some counties have allowed the parties to waive this requirement, just as all sorts of legal requirements can be waived by agreement.
 After all, criminal defendants can (and often do) waive the important constitutional right to a jury trial.

 The argument for personal appearances is that it allows the court to confirm that the parties knowingly and voluntarily entered into the agreement and failure to allow the court to view the parties could leave to problems down the road.
 That’s valid, but how often does such a determination ever make a difference and – when it does, is it worth the cost which is incurred in all of the other cases?

 An Unscientific Survey

 One theory of our system of American jurisprudence is that we have 51 laboratories for experimentation (including Washington D.C.) and there should be some cross-learning.
 So as a totally unscientific survey, I asked some friends who are experienced family law attorneys for the rules in their states.
 Even though only asking a fraction of the total of 51 laboratories, lawyers in the following states advised that no personal appearance is required for most or all default divorces: Oklahoma, Oregon, Alabama, Pennsylvania, California, Kentucky, New Mexico, North Carolina and South Carolina.
 All reported no problems with their process.

 Again, my informal survey was only a fraction of the fifty-one jurisdictions, so my suspicion is that Wisconsin is in the minority by requiring an appearance for an uncontested divorce.

-As with pretrials, the cost for requiring a personal experience in terms of legal time and lost work time for requiring a personal appearance is significant.
+As is true with pretrial proceedings, the cost in legal time and lost work time for requiring a personal appearance is significant.
 So, to the extent an affidavit procedure could create a problem in a few cases (which does not seem to occur in states which allow such a procedure), as with pretrials, any such problems would be outweighed by the savings.